Owlstone

 Calithera Biosciences is a clinical-stage biopharmaceutical company based in South San Francisco, California, dedicated to discovering and developing small molecule drugs targeting tumor metabolism and immunology for cancer treatment.
 The company's lead candidate, CB-839, is a glutaminase inhibitor currently in Phase II clinical trials aimed at treating solid tumors.
 Additionally, Calithera is advancing INCB001158, an oral arginase inhibitor in Phase I/II trials for hematology and oncology.
 Other notable projects include CB-280, intended for cystic fibrosis treatment, and CB-708, an inhibitor of CD73.
 The company has established collaborations, including a license agreement with Mars, Inc. for the development of arginase inhibitors and a clinical trial partnership with Bristol-Myers Squibb to evaluate nivolumab in combination with CB-839.
 Founded in 2010, Calithera is focused on building a pipeline of innovative cancer therapeutics that address critical pathways necessary for tumor growth and survival.

-enGene, Inc. is a biotechnology company based in Vancouver, Canada, specializing in mucosal immunotherapy to address inflammatory bowel disease and diabetes.
-The company has developed a non-integrating biopolymer-based nucleotide delivery technology that enables the localized delivery of immune-modulating proteins to mucosal tissues, targeting conditions affecting the gastrointestinal tract, lung, and bladder.
-This innovative platform allows for the systemic release of proteins from the gut, which can be beneficial for treating a variety of immune disorders, as well as other conditions such as diabetes, anemia, and hemophilia.
-Founded in 1999, enGene has formed a strategic alliance with Takeda Pharmaceutical Company to further advance its therapeutic offerings.
+enGene, Inc. is a biotechnology company specializing in mucosal immunotherapy platforms aimed at treating inflammatory bowel disease and diabetes.
+The company has developed a non-integrating biopolymer-based nucleotide delivery technology that enables localized delivery of immune-modulating proteins to mucosal tissues, including the gastrointestinal tract, lung, and bladder.
+This innovative approach allows for the treatment of various immune disorders and supports systemic release of proteins from the gut to address conditions such as diabetes, anemia, and hemophilia.
+Founded in 1999 and based in Vancouver, Canada, enGene has formed a strategic alliance with Takeda Pharmaceutical Company Ltd. The company's platform facilitates the induction or suppression of protein expression levels, which can help regenerate physiologic, meal-regulated insulin secretion for diabetes patients.

 Synspira